 In all cars, the dashboard is impressively minimalist with a small sporty steering wheel set lower than the instruments.
 It’s a classy look but a few drivers find the rim of this sporty little wheel obscures the instruments — it’s worth sitting in the driver’s seat to check.

 The front seats are spacious for even large adults and the feel of the front of the cabin is rather impressive.
 The minimalist design looks clean and uncluttered.
-There is a trade-off - there are less bins and shelves for stowing oddments.
+There is a trade-off – there are fewer bins and shelves for stowing oddments.

 Lift the tailgate and you find the hatchback’s boot is huge – much bigger than most rivals.
 Fold the back seats flat and there’s a cavernous space for shifting things.
 The downside to this is that there’s less space for the rear seats.
 Despite a big hollow in the back of the seats in front, most adults struggle for legroom, so these rear seats suit children best.